frostebite/UnityGitHooks/README.md

 - required, installs required NPM modules for Unity Lefthook.

 #### run-unity-tests
-- Allows you to run playmode or editmode tests with a category filter
+- Allows you to run playmode or editmode tests with an optional `--category` filter
+- Override the detected Unity editor path using `--unityPath <path>` when needed
 - You can specifically run the `EditMode` test category `LefthookCore` to enforce your project is compiling locally and the installation of this tool is correct.

 #### apply-lfs-plugin-module